Javascript is not enabled.

 udra / Getty Images

-Nearly half of all adults — 47 percent — have high blood pressure, defined as anything greater than 130/80 mm Hg, according to the Centers for Disease Control and Prevention (CDC).
-That number rises with age, to about 70 percent of adults 65 and older.
-But one of the most straightforward ways to help get your blood pressure under control is to watch what you put on your plate, advises Luke Laffin, M.D., codirector of the Center for Blood Pressure Disorders at Cleveland Clinic.
+Nearly half of all adults — about 48 percent — have high blood pressure, defined as anything greater than 130/80 mm Hg, according to the Centers for Disease Control and Prevention (CDC).
+That share rises with age, to about 70 percent of adults 65 and older.
+But one of the most straightforward ways to help get your blood pressure under control is to watch what you put on your plate, advises Luke Laffin, M.D., codirector of the Center for Blood Pressure Disorders at the Cleveland Clinic.

-One way to achieve this is by adopting the DASH (Dietary Approaches to Stop Hypertension) diet, which is rich in fruits, veggies, lean meats, nuts, seeds, whole grains and low-fat dairy.
-A 2020 review of 30 randomized controlled trials published in the journal Advances in Nutrition concluded that people who adopted the DASH diet saw significant reductions in their blood pressure, even if they didn’t have hypertension, compared with control groups.
-Other, earlier research found that following the low-sodium DASH diet reduced blood pressure by about 11 points in those with hypertension.
+One option to is to adopt the DASH (Dietary Approaches to Stop Hypertension) diet, which is rich in fruits, veggies, lean meats, nuts, seeds, whole grains and low-fat dairy.
+A review of 30 randomized, controlled trials published in 2020 in the journal Advances in Nutrition concluded that people who adopted the DASH diet saw significant reductions in their blood pressure, even if they didn’t have high blood pressure, compared with control groups.
+Earlier research found that following the low-sodium DASH diet reduced blood pressure by about 11 points in those with high blood pressure.
 “It’s equivalent to taking one or two blood pressure medications,” Laffin points out.

-To get control of blood pressure, it’s best not to focus on one specific food in particular but to focus on an overall healthy dietary pattern instead.
-“All these nutrients work synergistically together,” explains Maya Vadiveloo, assistant professor of nutrition and food sciences at the University of Rhode Island and chair elect of the nutrition committee of the American Heart Association.
-“Foods like fruits, vegetables and low-fat dairy are rich in micronutrients that work together to regulate blood pressure,” she says.
+To get control of blood pressure, it’s best to concentrate on an overall healthy diet, rather than focus on one food in particular.
+“All these nutrients work synergistically together,” explains Maya Vadiveloo, associate professor of nutrition and food sciences at the University of Rhode Island and chair-elect of the nutrition committee at the American Heart Association.
+“Foods like fruits, vegetables and low-fat dairy are rich in micronutrients that work together to regulate blood pressure.”
 They also replace more harmful foods that can elevate blood pressure, like salty snacks.

 But some specific foods are good to include in your diet because they are rich in nutrients that help lower blood pressure.
 Here are the top foods to eat — and those to avoid.